AidinYazdi/ELT/README.md

-# Einayim L'Torah Newsletter Generator
+# Einayim LaTorah Newsletter Generator

-A web-based application for generating the Einayim L'Torah weekly Torah newsletter in PDF format.
+A web-based application for generating the Einayim LaTorah weekly Torah newsletter in PDF format.

 ## Overview

-This application provides a simple web interface where contributors can paste their articles, apply text formatting, and generate a professionally formatted PDF newsletter that matches the Einayim L'Torah design.
+This application provides a simple web interface where contributors can paste their articles, apply text formatting, and generate a professionally formatted PDF newsletter that matches the Einayim LaTorah design.

 ## Features